-The use of fun names is an ancient strategy to make everyday food more appealing.
-Think of toad-in-the-hole, people to rate the appeal and desirability of a very large set of images of ready-to-eat foods taken from the internet shows that fruits are rated as more appealing and desirable to eat than any of the other food categories (including snack foods, mixed dishes and dairy foods).
+Would such a strategy really work to increase consumption of healthier foods?
+The conventional wisdom is that foods high in fat, salt and sugar are inherently more palatable than healthier alternatives.
+But there is little evidence to support this notion.
+In fact, a recent study asking people to rate the appeal and desirability of a very large set of images of ready-toeat foods taken from the internet shows that fruits are rated as more appealing and desirable to eat than any of the other food categories (including snack foods, mixed dishes and dairy foods).